 God is closer than you think.

-If you need a healing, like this woman, reach out and touch the hem of Jesus garment through an encounter.
-He has dunamis healing power that is flowing into His wings all the time
+I need a healing, like this woman, so each day I reach out and touch the hem of Jesus garment through encounter.
+I believe He has dunamis healing power that is flowing into His wings all the time

 Prayer, the Word of God, worship and basking in His presence are all ways we encounter God.
 What’s your favourite way to encounter the Lord?

-Please remember that if this amazing lady can press into God for healing despite the odds, then so can you.
+Please remember that if this amazing lady can press into God for healing despite the odds, then we can too.

 How has reading about the tekehlet helped you in your faith for healing?
 Let me know in the comments below.